Detecting long-range dependence for time-varying linear models: The bootstrap-assisted procedure

-\cref{thm:bootstrapA} (i) gives the limiting distribution of $\tilde T_{n}/ m^{2d}$.
-As a comparison, \cref{thm:alt_approx} demonstrates that the KPSS-type test statistic $T_n$ diverges at the rate $n^{2d}$ which is much faster than $m^{2d}$, the divergence rate of the critical values generated by \cref{algorithm}.
-Together with \cref{thm:null_dist} and \cref{thm:alt_approx}, \cref{thm:bootstrapA} (i) shows that the bootstrap test \cref{algorithm} is consistent and asymptotically correct. \cref{thm:bootstrapA} (ii) and \cref{thm:local} demonstrate that the bootstrap test \cref{algorithm} is able to detect the local alternatives at the rate of $\log^{-1} n$.
-Observe that the bootstrap test \cref{algorithm} has no power when $d_n=o( \log^{-1} n)$, indicating that the proposed test has the exact local power of $O(\log^{-1} n)$.
-For stationary time series with unknown constant mean, \cite{shao2007local} has also proved that the KPSS test for long memory has the exact local power $O(\log^{-1} n)$, where the test statistics they considered are pivotal and the critical values can be calculated from functions of the standard Brownian motion.
+\cref{thm:bootstrapA} (i) gives the limiting distribution of $\tilde T_{n}/ m^{2d}$, which means the critical values generated by \cref{algorithm} for a level $\alpha$ test diverges at the rate of $m^{2d}$.
+Thus, the bootstrap-assisted test is consistent since \cref{thm:alt_approx} demonstrates that the KPSS-type test statistic $T_n$ diverges at the rate $n^{2d}$ which is much faster than $m^{2d}$.
+Further together with \cref{thm:null_dist}, \cref{thm:bootstrapA} (i) shows that the bootstrap test \cref{algorithm} is asymptotically correct.
+Notice that the condition $\lambda({\bs \Sigma}_d(t)\mf{M}^{-1}(t) \boldsymbol \mu_W(t) \neq (\sigma_{Hd}(t), 0, \cdots, 0)) > 0$ prevents the degeneracy of bootstrap statistics.
+If it is violated, $\tilde T_n= o(m^{2d})$ which will yield higher power than when the condition is fulfilled.

-Interestingly, for the time-varying trend model \eqref{eq:long_memory1}, for both test statistics $T_n$ and the bootstrap statistics $\tilde T_n$, their asymptotic distributions under null and the local alternatives only differ by a multiplicative factor.
-The finding coincides with \cite{shao2007local} which investigated KPSS, R/S, V/S and K/S tests for {\it stationary} fractional integration.
-In contrast, for the time-varying coefficient model \eqref{model1} with time series covariates, the asymptotic distributions of the test statistics and bootstrap statistics under null differ from their counterparts under the local alternatives in a much more complicated way. \begin{remark} Notice that (i) of \cref{thm:bootstrapA} assumes \cref{Ass-E} which allows the driving shocks with sub-exponential tails.
-The high moment condition of driving shocks is made for technical convenience.
-By evidence from extensive simulation studies, we conjecture that under weaker moment assumptions our bootstrap testing procedure \cref{algorithm} is still valid.
-Similar arguments hold for the bootstrap testing procedure \cref{trend_algorithm}. \end{remark}
+On the other hand, \cref{thm:bootstrapA} (ii) and \cref{thm:local} indicate that the bootstrap test \cref{algorithm} is able to detect the local alternatives at the rate of $\log^{-1} n$.
+Observe that under \cref{ass:lrv} (iii) as $c\rightarrow 0$, $|\check{\bs \Sigma}(t)-\bs \Sigma(t)|\rightarrow 0$ and the covariance structure of $\check{U}(t)$ will converge to the covariance structure of $U(t)$.
+Therefore, the bootstrap test \cref{algorithm} has no power when $d_n=o( \log^{-1} n)$, indicating that the proposed test has the exact local power of $O(\log^{-1} n)$ under the condition of \cref{thm:bootstrapA}.
+For stationary time series with unknown constant mean, \cite{shao2007local} has also proved that the KPSS test for long memory has the exact local power $O(\log^{-1} n)$.